SharkBeard/battleship/Readme.md

 ## Design choices

 * The board does not use a full 2D array for the grid to make it easier to loop through the list of ships and easier to store the game (a list of moves and a list of ship positions)
-* I added memoization the `size` and `cells` methods on the `Ship` class.
+* I added memoization of the `size` and `cells` methods on the `Ship` class.
 Assigning them in the constructor would have worked just as well, but I felt it was easier to grok than having more assignments in the constructor.
 Also, this meant they weren't created until needed.
 * I kept going back and forth on if it was the responsibility of the board to know where the ships were and inform them if they were hit, or if it was the job of the ship to know where on the board it was and the board would ask the ship if it was hit.
 I ultimately made it the ship's responsibility because I thought it would be easier to represent a ship taking up multiple spaces that way.
 * The ship's position is represented by x and y coordinates.
 I decided it made sense to represent one of these as a range since the ship has a length.
 * I added cells to the ship to have a list of coordinates to easily loop through.